 A closer look at Gortys

-The most eye-catching structures in the northern part of Gortys are the Odeon (see the picture above) and Saint Titus’ Basilica (see below).
+The most eye-catching structures in the northern part of Gortys are the Odeon (see the picture above) and Saint Titus’ Basilica (see the picture on the left).
 The former dates back to the first or second century CE, but not much of it is left.
 It is most famous for something that does not seem to belong in a theatre at all.
 I am referring to the law code of Gortys, which is kept in a modern brick building behind the Odeon.
 The code (ca. 450 BCE) is virtually complete and written in Doric Greek.
 As the Cambridge Dictionary of Classical Civilization (2006) states, “the rationale of its creation and inscribing remains obscure”.
 The code mostly deals with what we would call civil law and contains provisions for inheritances, sale of property, marriages and adoption.
 A small part of the code deals with rape and adultery, so with criminal law.
 The text is peculiar in that it is written boustrophedon: “as the ox ploughs”.
 In other words, the first line is written from left to right, then the second line is written from right to left, and so on.

 Saint Titus’ Basilica is a ruined church from the sixth century.
 Titus was, according to tradition, the first bishop of Crete.
 He accompanied Saint Paul on his missionary journeys and is mentioned in the Bible, most notably in the Epistle to Titus.
 In Galatians 2:3, Paul writes that “neither Titus, who was with me, being a Greek, was compelled to be circumcised”.
 So Titus was obviously a Gentile (a non-Jew, or “Greek” in the King James version), who had converted to Christianity and was thus not subject to Mosaic Law.
-Saint Titus became the patron saint of Crete, and his church at Gortyn was an important religious centre until the Arab raids mentioned above destroyed most of the buildings of this once prosperous and powerful city.
+Saint Titus became the patron saint of Crete, and his church at Gortys was an important religious centre until the Arab raids mentioned above destroyed most of the buildings of this once prosperous and powerful city.

 Also in the northern part of the archaeological area is a tree – a platanus orientalis to be exact – where Zeus is said to have made love to the Phoenician princess Europa, whom he had abducted from her motherland disguised as a bull.
 She subsequently bore him a son named Minos, the legendary father of the Minoan civilisation on Crete.
 Of course the tale is just a myth, but it is nonetheless commemorated on a sign that is attached to the tree.
 The fact that the tree looks quite young and certainly has not been around since early Antiquity does not add credibility to the story.